 Mutual Support Groups and Self-Help Programs

-Mutual support groups and self-help programs are self-help groups that can be implemented online or in a community setting.
-These interventions include structured programs that have behavioral, spiritual, and cognitive components, such as the “12-step” programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), with which many people are already familiar.
+Mutual support groups and self-help programs can be implemented online or in a community setting.
+These interventions include structured programs that have behavioral, spiritual, and cognitive components, such as 12-step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

-Examples of Mutual Support Groups and Self-Help Programs
+Examples of Rural Mutual Support Groups and Self-Help Programs

 - SMART (Self-Management and Recovery Training) Recovery is a recovery support group with meetings held across the United States as well as online.
-The SMART Recovery Program is designed to help people in recovery from alcohol and other substance use disorders, as well as gambling and sexual addiction.
+The SMART Recovery Program is designed to help people in recovery from alcohol and other substance use disorders (SUDs), as well as gambling and sexual addiction.

-- Franklin County, Massachusetts' RECOVER Project provides a community-based recovery center to encourage and promote peer support among members recovering from substance use disorders.
+- The RECOVER Project of Franklin County, Massachusetts provides a community-based recovery center to encourage and promote peer support among members recovering from SUD.
 Using a peer-to-peer model, the RECOVER Project provides resources and referrals to members throughout the recovery continuum of care.